Prag8855/aab/content/guides/start-a-business-in-germany.md

 When you are an employee, health insurance payments are taken from your salary.
 When you are self-employed, you pay every month by [bank transfer](/glossary/SEPA-%C3%9Cberweisung).

 [Private health insurance](/glossary/private%20Krankenversicherung) could be a lot cheaper for you.
-For example, I save over €400 per month, and I have *better* coverage.
+For example, I save around €600 per month.
 Talk to a [health insurance broker](/guides/german-health-insurance#insurance-brokers) about it.
 It's not a simple decision.

 **[How to choose health insurance ➞](/guides/german-health-insurance)**